push-based/observable-hq--audit/README.md

 To reproduce the measure just recorde the page without any interaction for some time.

 # Audit Documentation

+In the following I will document the different phases of the audit including my thought processes.

 ## First Pokes